vergissberlin/bashlight/README.md

 - Linux
 - macOS
-- Windows with bash shell
+- Windows with bash shell (Windows subsystem for Linux, WSL)

 ### Optional dependencies

-- `coreutils` for a colourful, easy to handle directory listing -- `apt install coreutils`
+- `coreutils` for a colourful, easy to handle directory listing

+-- `apt install coreutils`

 -- `brew install coreutils`

 ## Support or Contact

-You can contact me (@vergissberlin) on GitHub.
+You can contact me (@vergissberlin) or TheDevMinerTV (@TheDevMinerTV) on GitHub.
 Use the issue tracker to report bugs.

 ## Thank you